whitebox-labs/whitebox-docs/b3/README.md

 ## Closing the enclosure {docsify-ignore}
 ![Closing enclosure](/_media/b3-close.png)

+When installing the lid you can put either end in first.

 # Assembly

 ## 1. Mount the 2 standoffs to the Raspberry Pi {docsify-ignore}